2017 Global Chemical Industry M&A Outlook

-- UK should continue to be an attractive market for both strategic and financial buyers, while German chemical companies continue to focus on acquisitions.
+- Within Europe, the United Kingdom should continue to be an attractive market for both strategic and financial buyers in 2017.

-- In Africa, the chemical sector will likely remain influenced by global and local factors including market consolidation and investment into agricultural chemicals.
+- In Africa, the chemicals sector will likely remain influenced by global and local factors including market consolidation and investment into agricultural chemicals.

-- In APAC, both inbound and outbound mergers in China will likely increase in 2017, and vibrant M&A activity is anticipated in India due to strong economic growth.
+- In the Asia Pacific region, Deloitte expects both inbound and outbound mergers in China will increase in 2017.